-Ashley Gillham transformed what was once the garage of his two-storey Kumeu house into a funky family space for him and son Malachy, 6.
-Upstairs is rented out while downstairs “there isn’t the slightest indication that cars were once parked here”, says Ashley.
-A huge fan of art deco, Ashley consulted with Kelly Gammie from Eucalyptus Design to help him refine his colour choice and to reflect this era.
-A painted arrow has been repeated in every room… more
+This homeowner transformed what was once the garage of his two-storey house into a funky family space for his family.
+Upstairs is rented out while downstairs there isn’t the slightest indication that cars were once parked here not so long ago.
+As a huge fan of art deco, the homeowner consulted with Kelly Gammie from Eucalyptus Design to help him refine his colour choice and to reflect this era… more

 Melanie Wilson was tired of looking at beige interiors after a bout of house hunting, so when she purchased this ex-state house in New Plymouth, she set about enlivening it with colour.
 “I love colour – both bright and bold and softer tones.”
 Melanie painted the geometric design above the kitchen splashback by randomly placing painter’s tape until she was happy with the design and filling in the sections with Resene… more